5 Best 0% APR Credit Cards

 |U.S. Bank Visa Platinum Card||

 This card offers no rewards but also has no annual fee.
-The introductory 0% APR on purchases and qualifying balance transfers is for the first 18 months, with a three-month extension to 21 months if all payments are made on time during the introductory and extension periods.
+The introductory 0% APR on purchases and qualifying balance transfers is for the first 18 months from account opening, with a three-month extension to 21 months if all payments are made on time during the introductory and extension periods.

 2. Citi Simplicity Card